revelsi/reachy2_code_generation/README.md

 - ✅ Consistent tool implementation patterns across all generated tools
 - ✅ Dual-mode architecture supporting both function calling and code generation
 - ✅ Centralized model configuration management for easy customization
+- ✅ Enhanced API structure with clear type information and usage examples
+- ✅ Simplified system prompt with clear initialization and cleanup phases

 The agent uses real tool definitions from the Reachy 2 SDK but can operate with mock implementations when no physical robot is available.